 Comment, Like, & Favorite

-This is NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California.
+This is NASA's Jet Propulsion Laboratory (JPL) at the foot of the San Gabriel Mountains in Pasadena, California, photographed just after sunset .
 It is the premier center for robotic exploration of the solar system.

-In August 2012, the Mars Science Laboratory (Curiosity) rover made a heart-pounding and technically pitch-perfect landing on Mars, setting the stage for a two-year mission to determine if the planet could have ever hosted life.
-In June 2012 JPL launched the X-ray telescope NuSTAR for surveying black holes a billion times more massive than our Sun, to understand how particles are accelerated to almost the speed of light in active galaxies, and understand how elements are created in explosions of massive stars.
+Here are some recent noteworthy JPL accomplishments.
+In August 2012, the Mars Science Laboratory (Curiosity) rover, designed and built at JPL, made a heart-pounding and technically pitch-perfect landing on Mars, setting the stage for a two-year mission to determine if the planet could have ever hosted life.
+In June 2012, JPL-built X-ray telescope NuSTAR was launched for surveying black holes a billion times more massive than our Sun, to understand how particles are accelerated to almost the speed of light in active galaxies, and understand how elements are created in explosions of massive stars.
 In September, the Dawn spacecraft, which spent more than a year orbiting the asteroid belt's second largest object, the protoplanet Vesta, used ion propulsion to embark on a flight to orbit the dwarf planet Ceres in 2015.
 In December 2012, the twin GRAIL spacecraft marked an exciting end to their mission gravity-mapping Earth's moon as they intentionally crash-landed into the lunar surface.

 There are many other JPL missions currently operating across the solar system.
 The Mars Reconnaissance Orbiter is returning exceptionally detailed photos of the surface of the red planet, while the Mars Exploration Rover mission keeps going way beyond the original 90-day "warranty period."
 The flagship explorer Cassini continues its orbits of Saturn, scrutinizing the ringed planet and its moons.
 The Voyager missions, launched in 1977, are exploring the edges of our solar system.
 Space-borne telescopes look out beyond the planets to stars and galaxies beyond - among them are the Spitzer Space Telescope, Wide-field Infrared Survey Explorer, and the European-teamed Planck mission.
 Closer to home, Earth-orbiting satellites monitor the lands, oceans and atmosphere of our own planet, returning important information on topics ranging from atmospheric ozone to El Nino events.